-Using a large hollow drill, the WAIS Divide Ice Core Drilling team aims to collect a 3,500-meter-long ice core, or sample of ice, from the West Antarctic Ice Sheet.
+Using a large hollow drill, the WAIS Divide Ice Core Drilling team aimed to collect a 3,500-meter-long ice core, or sample of ice, from the West Antarctic Ice Sheet.
 Because of the weight of the overlying snowpack, snow that falls and accumulates on ice sheets re-crystallizes and forms annual layers over time.
-The ice core recovered during the project will have annual resolution, or distinct yearly markings, for the past 40,000 years!
+The ice core recovered during the project had annual resolution, or distinct yearly markings, for the past 40,000 years.

-This ice core will provide the first Southern Hemisphere climate and greenhouse gas records of comparable time, resolution, and duration to ice cores previously recovered in Greenland.
-The ice core will enable scientists to make detailed comparisons of greenhouse gas concentrations and environmental conditions between the Northern and Southern hemispheres with a greater level of detail than previously possible.
-The biology of the ice collected will also be investigated.
+This ice core provided the first Southern Hemisphere climate and greenhouse gas records of comparable time, resolution, and duration to ice cores previously recovered in Greenland.
+The ice core enabled scientists to make detailed comparisons of greenhouse gas concentrations and environmental conditions between the Northern and Southern hemispheres with a greater level of detail than previously possible.
+The biology of the ice collected was also investigated.

 Where Are They?

-The research team will be at the West Antarctic Ice Sheet (WAIS) drill site, in western Antarctica.
-The WAIS divide sits on top of 3,485 meters of ice, thicker than 9 Empire State Buildings stacked on top of one another!
+The research team was based at the West Antarctic Ice Sheet (WAIS) drill site, in western Antarctica.
+The WAIS divide sits on top of 3,485 meters of ice, thicker than nine Empire State Buildings stacked on top of one another!
 The WAIS is classified as a marine-based ice sheet, meaning that its bed lies well below sea level and its edges flow into floating ice shelves.
 The WAIS is bounded by the Ross Ice Shelf, the Ronne Ice Shelf, and outlet glaciers that drain into the Amundsen Sea.